-The CAPS intership training program incorporates current psychological theory and science with experiential learning.
-It is intended to help Interns grow and develop as generalist psychologists.
+The CAPS internship training program incorporates current psychological theory and science with experiential learning.
+It is intended to help interns grow and develop as generalist psychologists.
 At CAPS, interns gain extensive clinical experience with a diverse range of students and presenting problems.

 Throughout the training year, experiential learning is informed by the theory and science of psychology in supervision and didactic training seminars.
 The internship follows a sequential, developmental training process, building upon the knowledge and skills that each Intern already possesses and offering opportunities for developing and refining additional clinical skills.
 The goal for our interns is to facilitate their professional development from graduate student to skilled psychologist.